jamesplease/lrud/README.md

 ### `FocusState`

 > ⚠️ Heads up!
-The `FocusState` API is considered to be internal.
+This is an internal API.
 We strongly discourage you from accessing this object directly in your application.

 An object representing the state of the focus in the app.